brendan-ch/sourcebook/README.md

 $ mysql -u <username> -p --host=<hostname> --port=<port> sourcebook < sql/setup_schema.sql
 ```

-I also recommend loading the sample data
+I also recommend loading the sample data located in
-located in `sql/setup_playground_data.sql`.
+`sql/setup_playground_data.sql`.
+This file inserts usernames
+and passwords for accessing the app, without having to create them separately.
+See the comments in the file for the login info.

 ```shell
 $ mysql -u <username> -p --host=<hostname> --port=<port> sourcebook < sql/setup_playground_data.sql